 Once the removal of rat droppings, urine, and saliva is completed, the space in which the clean up occurred must be disinfected.
 The same commercial product or bleach and water mixture can be used for this purpose.
 Floors, countertops, and other surfaces need to be disinfected in this manner.

-Carpet and furniture in the space needs to be steam cleaned of shampooed.
+Carpet and furniture in the space need to be steam cleaned or shampooed.
 Bedding and similar items need to be laundered in hot water as well.

 Personal Clean Up

 Remove and dispose of personal protective equipment.
 Thoroughly wash your hands and upper arms with soap and water.
-If for some reason soap and water is not available, use an alcohol based hand sanitizer.
+If for some reason soap and water are not available, use an alcohol-based hand sanitizer.